 For simplicity, we did not assume that purse seine total effort in EEZs and high seas would increase as permitted under nominated EEZ effort levels (e.g., Pilling and Harley, 2015).
-We assumed overall effort (including within archipelagic waters) would remain at 2016-2018 effort levels (with the exception of the high seas effort limits, below).
+We assumed overall effort (including within archipelagic waters) would remain at 2016-18 effort levels (with the exception of the high seas effort limits, below).
 This assumption means that we do not expect EEZs where purse seine effort has been less than 1500 days annually over recent years to attract additional effort.

-Flag-based high seas effort limits are unchanged from CMM 2016-01.
+r Flag-based high seas effort limits are unchanged from CMM 2016-01.
 Many limited CCMs would be able to increase their high seas effort marginally under the CMM.
 This is incorporated within the 'pessimistic' scenario detailed above.
-Longline fisher ry - bigeye and yellowfin catch limits 39-44 Longline catch limits are not completely specified for all CCMs.
-Two options for future conditions were therefore examined: • Optimistic: Limited CCMs took their specified catch limit/2,000 mt catch limit, or their 2016-2018 average catch level whichever was lower , other CCMs took their 2016-2018 average catch level. • Pessimistic: Limited CCMs took their specified catch limit/2,000 mt catch limit, other CCMs took their 2016-2018 average catch level.
+Longline fishery y - bigeye and yellowfin catch limits 37-41 Longline catch limits are not completely specified for all CCMs.
+Two options for future conditions were therefore examined: Optimistic: Limited CCMs took their specified catch limit/2,000 mt catch limit, or their 2016-18 average catch level whichever was lower, other CCMs took their 2016-18 average catch level.
+Pessimistic: Limited CCMs took their specified catch limit/2,000 mt catch limit, other CCMs took their 2016-18 average catch level.
 A 2,000 mt limit is currently applied to US Territories in US domestic legislation.
 Here the 2,000 mt limits have been applied under the pessimistic scenario, consistent with the approach taken for other CCMs with a 2,000 mt limit.
-We have assumed that non-limited fleets (those without limits specified in CMM Attachment 1, or the upper limit of 2,000 mt) will continue to operate at 2016-2018 levels, although those fleets could legitimately increase to any level under the CMM.
+We have assumed that non-limited fleets (those without limits specified in CMM Attachment 1, or the upper limit of 2,000 mt) will continue to operate at 2016-18 levels, although those fleets could legitimately increase to any level under the CMM.
 If this occurs, then the extent of any reduction of longline catch will be over-estimated, or any increase under-estimated.
-As noted, the assumption is made that proportional changes in the longline catch of bigeye relative to the 2016-2018 average catch will also apply to the longline yellowfin catch, relative to the same baseline.
-While the one-off transfer of 500 mt of bigeye from Japan to China (Table 3 of CMM 2018-01) may continue for the life of the existing CMM, for the purposes of this long-term evaluation the transfer is not assumed to continue beyond February 2021 and it has negligible implications for the longline catch scalars.
-Capacity mana 45-49 Not relevant to the evaluation, assuming that total effort and catch measures are adhered to.
-Other comme 50-51 There are neither estimates of capacity nor effort for the majority of fisheries in this category; therefore, we assume continuation of 2016-2018 average catch levels.
+As noted, the assumption is made that proportional changes in the longline catch of bigeye relative to the 2016-18 average catch will also apply to the longline yellowfin catch, relative to the same baseline.
+While the one-off transfer of 500 mt of bigeye from Japan to China (Table 3 of CMM 2021-01) may continue for the life of the existing CMM, for the purposes of this long-term evaluation the transfer is not assumed to continue beyond February 2021 and it has negligible implications for the longline catch scalars.
+Capacity manag gement 42-46 Not relevant to the evaluation, assuming that total effort and catch measures are adhered to.
+Other commerc cial fisheries we assume continuation of 2016-18 average catch levels.